HR-CMGT/PRG06-vue-workshop/install.md

 ```
 webpack
 ```
-This command creates a `bundle.js` file in your `dist` folder, generated from your .vue typescript files.
-If you type `webpack --watch` the bundle is created automatically after every change in your code
+This command creates a `build.js` file in your `dist` folder, generated from your .vue typescript files.
+If you type `webpack --watch` the bundle is created automatically after every change in your code.

 ## Viewing the project